 So – what are the top sales teams doing?

-1. They realise the increased importance of building value and ROI
+They understand the importance of building value and R.O.I

 To put it bluntly, even the best salespeople can struggle to be effective in a virtual call.
 As well as having to master the technology, our clients are reporting increased difficulties in active listening, handling objections, and agreeing clear next steps – all basic skills that become more difficult when you lose the face-to-face interaction.
 No wonder that many sales teams are now investing in specific training on how to plan for – and effectively deliver high impact virtual sales calls.